 Supporting Bromley’s Armed Forces community

-This page is a growing information hub, outlining support and opportunities that are available across the borough for members of the armed forces community, including former members of the armed forces and their families, bringing together the important work of many charities and community organisations.
+This page is a growing information hub, outlining support and opportunities that are available across the borough for members of the armed forces community, and their families, bringing together the important work of many charities and community organisations.
 This also includes advice and support about housing, employment, finance, health and education.
-Plus details of meetings and events for members the armed forces community, as all found in the contents.
+Plus details of events for members the armed forces community.

 Nationally recognised Armed Forces commitment

-Bromley has now achieved the Bronze Award from the Ministry of Defence Employer Recognition Scheme, being one of only 12 local authorities to achieve this in recognition of the council's commitment to Bromley's armed forces community.
-Last year Bromley re-signed the Armed Forces Covenant to reaffirm the commitment to supporting the armed forces veterans and community across the borough.
+Bromley has now achieved the Silver Award from the Ministry of Defence Employer Recognition Scheme, being one of only seven local authorities to achieve this in recognition of the council's commitment to Bromley's armed forces community.
+This follows Bromley re-signing the Armed Forces Covenant in 2023 to reaffirm the commitment to supporting the armed forces veterans and community across the borough.

 Bromley’s military footprint

-There are no military units in the London Borough of Bromley, but there is a large veteran population.
-There are 43 married quarters both within the borough and just across the border with a high number of service children in local schools.
+Bromley has a large veteran population, with 43 married quarters both within the borough and just across the border, with a high number of service children in local schools.
+The 106 Yeomanry Regiment Royal Artillery is Bromley’s local unit.

-There are multiple reserve units in surrounding boroughs leading to local recruiting from Bromley and adding to the Armed Forces footprint.
+There are multiple reserve units nearby leading to local recruiting from Bromley and adding to the Armed Forces footprint.

 Bromley Stories told by Peter Lemon